diz217/Retrieval-Augmented-Generation-pipeline/README.md

 # Retrieval-Augmented-Generation-pipeline
-A LLM pipeline for generating structured Domain-Speicfic Language (DSL) configurations using retrieval, validation, and automatic repair.
+A LLM architecture for generating structured Domain-Speicfic Language (DSL) configurations using retrieval, validation, and automatic repair.

 ## Overview
 The goal of this system is to convert natural language queries into structured DSL configurations while maintaining deterministic correctness.